 “Brands want to go where the eyeballs are,” explains Simon Trilsbach, Vice President of SocialBakers, JAPAC.
 “We spend so much time on social which is why there’s been such massive growth in advertising here.
 Just think about the last time you watched a TV commercial compared to five years ago,” Trilsbach says.
 “Social media gives businesses an opportunity to have a conversation with the customer, rather than just broadcasting an ad.
 It can ‘humanise’ a brand and make a customer more loyal – and we know that they’re likely to tell their friends about their experiences.”

-Another doozy this year was from online clothing retailer, Black Milk, who gave businesses a lesson in how not to treat your customer.
+One doozy was from online clothing retailer, Black Milk, who gave businesses a lesson in how not to treat your customer.
 The Aussie-based brand had posted a meme about “geeky goddesses” which fashion fans felt mocked Ms Average.
 Okay, no great harm done – until the brand began replying to comments defensively, deleting and banning members of their own “community”.
 Major fail.

 “Both businesses and individuals must remember,” warns Trilsbach, “that anything you post on social media is out there and it will stay out there forever.”
 Be aware of what channels like Facebook will share for you, too.
 If you want people to think you lead an interesting life, make sure your feed doesn’t include, “Ryan just unlocked two new cows on Farmville.”
 Social media has the ability to make everything a little better for all us, but we’d better make sure we live our best offline life, too.